mirmirani/myCV/README.md

 Hello,\
  \
 This is my first complete project whilst learning programming.\
-It is a front end one page application, with soem elements of JavaScript.\
+It is a front end one page application, with some elements of JavaScript.\
 I used HTML, CSS and Javascript to make this site, which is an online CV.\

+stay tuned for more God willing.\